memgraph/docs/docs/tutorials/first-steps-with-memgraph.md

 }
 ```

-Click **Apply** any your result should look like this.
+Click **Apply**, and your result should look like this:

 <img
 src={require('../data/tutorials/getting-started/memgraph-lab-style-editor.png').default}
 className={"imgBorder"}/>

-This looks great, but let's make names of the cites and nodes a little bit
+That looks great, but let's make the names of the cities and nodes a little bit
 bigger.

-In the Graph Style Editor locate the following code
+In the Graph Style Editor, locate the following code:

 ```nocopy
 @NodeStyle {